 - Eating only carbohydrates: You may be eating more carbs, but you shouldn’t eat only carbs.
 Protein and fat are still vital!

 - Deliberate depletion: The old-school approach of deliberately depleting carbohydrate stores before a carb load through means of a long workout and low carb diet is not necessary.
 This approach was based on studies in the 1960s done on sedentary individuals.
-Runners, on the other hand, partially deplete their carb stores repeatedly through training – training primes our muscles to store carbs.
+Runners, on the other hand, partially deplete their carb stores repeatedly through training.
+The body adapts to increase its ability to store glycogen.
 Additionally, a sudden switch to a low-carb diet can render you moody and tired shortly before the race – not exactly how you want to feel.

 - Not drinking enough water: Your body requires water to aid in the storage of glycogen.
-Without drinking enough fluids, carb loading may not be as effective or you may be slightly dehydrated going into your marathon – neither of which are ideal!
+Without drinking enough fluids, carb loading may not be as effective.
+Also, you may be slightly dehydrated going into your marathon.
+Neither are ideal!

 - Worrying about weight: You will gain a small amount of water weight with carb loading.
-This will not harm your race – at most, it’s a couple of pounds, and it is far preferable to go into your marathon with a couple of extra pounds yet plenty of energy than at a slightly lower weight but without enough energy.
+This will not harm your race – at most, it’s a couple of pounds.
+It is far preferable to go into your marathon with a couple of extra pounds yet plenty of energy than at a slightly lower weight but without enough energy.

 - Waiting until the night before the marathon: Much like studying for an exam, cramming is not an effective approach to carb load.
 Eating a huge, heavy meal the night before the marathon can increase your chances of GI upset on race day.
-Instead, spread the carbohydrates out throughout the entire day before the race, as well as the meals.
+Instead, spread the carbohydrates out throughout the entire day before the race.

 Carb loading is only part of the picture for achieving a marathon PR or avoiding the wall.
-Your mid-race nutrition, proper nutrition during training, and an sound training plan all will affect the outcome of your race.
+Your mid-race nutrition, proper nutrition during training, and a sound training plan all will affect the outcome of your race.
 Carb loading alone won’t compensate for training errors.
-But for runners who have trained well, carb loading helps you optimize the work of training and work to your fullest potential on race day.
+But for runners who have trained well, carb loading reach the potential of your training on race day.